Mostar: Interim administration (2012–2020)

 In the absence of a legal basis, local elections could not take place in Mostar in 2012 and 2016.
-The mandate of the City council also expired in 2012.
+The mandate of the City Council also expired in 2012.
 Bešlić thus remained as acting mayor for eight additional years, during which he affirmed that he considered resigning multiple times, also due to his deteriorating health.
 During this time, he shared the administrative duties with Izet Šahović, head of the Mostar City's Finance Department, a bureaucrat and member of the Bosniak Party of Democratic Action (SDA).
 For two full mandates, Bešlić and Šahović have decided together how to disburse Mostar's yearly 30 million euro budget, without any legislative oversight or public transparency.
-The situation has been denounced by multiple NGOs, which have pointed at the SDA-HDZ power-sharing as the source of the mal-administration of Mostar and the recurrent problems with trash collection, water treatment, and continued ethnic duplication of the city services.
+The situation has been denounced by multiple NGOs, which have pointed to the SDA-HDZ power-sharing as the source of the maladministration of Mostar and the recurrent problems with trash collection, water treatment, and continued ethnic duplication of the city services.

 During this period, several rounds of talks were held with international facilitation.
-Between October 2012 and May 2013 Deputy High Representative Roderick W. Moore launched an 8-months mediation effort that produced a compromise framework aimed at merging the city areas (and central zone) into multi-ethnic voting districts.
+Between October 2012 and May 2013, Deputy High Representative Roderick W. Moore launched an 8-month mediation effort that produced a compromise framework aimed at merging the city areas (and central zone) into multi-ethnic voting districts.
 This was endorsed by the Peace Implementation Council's Steering Board (PIC SB).
 Yet, the proposal found no political support when it was submitted by Moore's successor Tamir G. Waser in July 2014 to the BiH Parliament.
 A second mediation attempt led by US and UK ambassadors to BiH, Maureen Cormack and Edward Ferguson, and based on a model with a single city-wide electoral district, also failed [in 2017].
-In 2018, the two main parties HDZ BiH and SDA autonomously negotiated a compromise solution, based only on a formula for the election of the councillors from each city area along the "one man, one vote" principle, which would be later taken up in the June 2020 agreement.
+In 2018, the two main parties, HDZ BiH and SDA, autonomously negotiated a compromise solution, based only on a formula for the election of the councillors from each city area along the "one man, one vote" principle, which would be later taken up in the June 2020 agreement.

 In October 2019, the European Court of Human Rights ruled against Bosnia and Herzegovina in the case brought by Irma Baralija on the absence of electoral rights for the residents of Mostar.
 In July 2020, the Parliament of Bosnia and Herzegovina amended the electoral law to allow for local elections in Mostar to be held in December 2020.